 Certificates may be:

-- Seamlessly integrated with a major, as in a major in Art & Archaeology in the Practice of Art track, a collaboration between the Program in Visual Arts and the Department of Art & Archaeology;
+- Seamlessly integrated with a major, as in a major in Art & Archaeology in the Practice of Art track, a collaboration between the Program in Visual Arts and the Department of Art & Archaeology

-- Complementary, such as a Music major pursuing a certificate in Theater, and staging a musical as her thesis work; or,
+- Complementary, such as a Music major pursuing a certificate in Theater, and staging a musical as her thesis work

 - Just because!
 Some students simply have a passion for art, like a Molecular Biology major who chooses to earn a certificate in Poetry

 The procedure to apply for a certificate may differ from program to program, so please consult the program(s) in which you may be interested for details.
 In Creative Writing, students apply at the end of junior year to do a senior creative thesis; if accepted, they are on track to earn the certificate.
 In Music Theater, Theater and Dance, students may apply at any time; provided they have met the requirements, students will receive the certificate (a creative thesis is not a requirement).
 In Visual Arts, students apply in a highly selective process based on portfolio review and quality of work; accepted students do a creative thesis with a public showing such as an exhibition or screening.